IBM/cognos-analytics-using-unstructured-data/README.md

   # your own before starting the app.

   # Watson Discovery
+  DISCOVERY_PROJECT_ID=<add_discovery_project_id>
+  DISCOVERY_APIKEY=<add_discovery_apikey>
   DISCOVERY_URL=<add_discovery_url>
-  DISCOVERY_ENVIRONMENT_ID=<add_discovery_environment_id>
-  DISCOVERY_COLLECTION_ID=<add_discovery_collection_id>
-  DISCOVERY_APIKEY=<add_discovery_apikey>
   ```

 ## 5. Run scripts to generate data

-The provided scripts can be used to generate sample data for a facticious company, Named "Acme Coffee".
+The provided scripts can be used to generate sample data for a factitious company, Named "Acme Coffee".
 The company offers 5 types of coffee, which is sold in grocery stores.

-The scripts build the following data, which will be output to local .csv files:
+The scripts build the following data, which will be output to local CSV files:

-* Reviews - this contains all of the reviews for each of the products.
+* Reviews [`data/out-reviews.csv`] - this contains all of the reviews for each of the products.
 Includes rating and sentiment score.
-* Products - this is information about each of our products.
+* Products [`data/out-products.csv`] - this is information about each of our products.
 Includes product_id, name, and unit price.
-* Keywords - this contains keywords generated from product reviews.
+* Keywords [`data/out-keywords.csv`] - this contains keywords generated from product reviews.

 To run the script you will need to install [Node.js](https://nodejs.org/), an open-source JavaScript run-time environment for executing server-side JavaScript code.